 Student Selection Process:

-In the likely event that the number of qualified applicants exceeds the available program slots, a lottery will be used as a means of student selection.
-Qualified applicants on the wait list from the previous year are given priority for the current year’s selection process.
 Detailed information regarding the status of the student selection process for a particular application period may be obtained from the Radiologic Science program and will be presented in the prerequisite course, Radsc 1A, Survey of Radiologic Science.
-Depending on the number of clinical placements available at affiliate sites, the program accepts approximately 24 students per year.
-All applicants will be notified of acceptance status.

 Degree Major/Certificate of Achievement Requirements: